objarni/pytddmon_refactored/README.md

 A new design
 ============

-A moder loosely coupled design is basing as many components as possible of pytddmon on _finite state machines_, running (logically) independent of each other, and just publishing and/or listening to events happening in the system.
+A more loosely coupled design would be to base as many components as possible of pytddmon on _finite state machines_, running (logically) independent of each other, and just publishing and/or listening to events happening in the system.